grebaldi/awesome-neos/README.md

 # Awesome Neos

+**ARCHIVED:** This list is no longer maintained.
+For a comprehensive list of features & third party packages for Neos CMS, take a look at the official feature list: https://www.neos.io/features/feature-list.html

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > A curated list of awesome resources and community packages for Neos CMS and Flow Framework